Want personalized picks that fit your family?

 Is it any good?

-This is classic 1980s Eddie Murphy.
-He sails through a pretty weak plot with his trademark humor, almost lending some validity to the nonsense going on around him.
+This is classic 1980s Eddie Murphy, as he sails through a pretty weak plot with his trademark humor, almost lending some validity to the nonsense going on around him.
 Murphy's Chandler is an endearing bad boy who can be a bit of a jerk when he encounters cultures that differ from his own.

 Kids will love the adventure, the cute kid playing the Golden Child, and will probably get a good laugh at the '80s special effects.
 Parents may cringe at the thrown-together romance and the disturbing satanic imagery, but will also enjoy Murphy's great comedic timing and ad libs.

 Families can talk about culture shock and comedy.
 Most of the laughs come from Eddie Murphy's character bumbling through unfamiliar traditions.
 What other comedies use this type of humor?
 When does it cross the line into stereotyping or laughing at other traditions?
-Does this movie do that?
+Does The Golden Child do that?